 His first book is Arms Race, a collection of mischievous, polemical short stories out with Text Publishing.
 His second, a Māori history of New Zealand’s Southern Alps, told through walking journeys, comes out with Text Publishing next year.

-Nic’s short fiction, essays and criticism have been published widely in Australia and New Zealand, including The Monthly, Te Kāraka, Griffith REVIEW, Southerly, Overland, The Big Issue, Art Monthly, Australian Book Review, The Press, the Sunday Star Times, North & South, and various anthologies including Black Marks on a White Page (Penguin Random House 2017), Tell You What: Best New Zealand Non-Fiction (AUP 2015, 2017) and Best of the Lifted Brow 2 (2017).
+Nic’s short fiction, essays and criticism have been published widely in Australia and New Zealand, including The Monthly, Te Kāraka, Griffith Review, Southerly, Overland, The Big Issue, Wilderness, Art Monthly, Meanjin, Australian Book Review, Sydney Review of Books, The Press, the Sunday Star Times, North & South, and various anthologies including Black Marks on a White Page (Penguin Random House 2017), Tell You What: Best New Zealand Non-Fiction (AUP 2015, 2017) and Best of the Lifted Brow 2 (2017).

 As an installation artist Nic has exhibited at festivals across Australia, tackling public-space politics, suburban and international surveillance and the conceptual mapping of climate change.
 He works with diverse materials including video, sound, plants, water, wallpaper and his own house.
 Highlight works include A Map of a Dream of the Future, a major data-visualisation commission for the Australian National Regional Arts Festival; CLEAN, an interactive sound installation and broadcast commission for the Next Wave Festival / Commonwealth Games Cultural Program; and Insecurity System, winner of two Melbourne Fringe Visual Arts awards.

 Contact Nic by emailing him at his first name at this domain name (dislocated.org), or find him on Twitter at @NicLow1